Glossary beginning with F

 - Family Court

-A court that deals with custody, access, child support and spousal support for parties who are not divorced.
+A court that deals with custody, parenting time, contact time and interaction, child support and spousal support for parties who are not divorced.
 Family Courts do not deal with property issues or grant divorces.
 Family Courts also hear child protection and adult protection cases.
 Family Courts operate outside of the Halifax Regional Municipality (HRM) and Cape Breton.
 In HRM or Cape Breton, the Supreme Court (Family Division) deals with these issues, and also with property and divorce issues.